Characters and Character Development: 8

 The same can’t be said for Number Two, Diego, at least not at this juncture.
 Like Luther, Diego holds on to his superhero glory days, albeit in a less orthodox manner; he runs around dressed like the Green Arrow, punching bad guys and throwing knives at them.
 Diego is exactly the sort of character you would imagine — hot-headed, sexy, snarky, an egomaniac who can’t stand anyone to get the better of him.
 His ability is… throwing knives?
 Okay.
 What a fun superpower.
 Diego is easily the worst of the bunch, but the series does some fun things with that.
 It works about half of the time.
 The most convincing parts of his arc come in the middle of this episode and then later in the season.
 The gist of it is that Diego is insecure; while he treats himself very seriously, the other characters don’t.
 The girls mock his outfit choice, demonstrating that he never really grew out of the obsession with costumes and the spotlight that their father imprinted onto them and that the rest of the characters have all abandoned.
 Diego seems to have little identity of his own, and you get the sense that none of the other family members especially likes him, except for perhaps Klaus, who uses him as a taxi service.
 Diego gets a few quiet moments to work through his feelings, like when we learn he stole and then threw away his father’s monocle, or when he shuts the main hall door so he can privately dance to Luther’s music.

 Allison, Number Three, is the only one of the group with a family of her own.
 In some ways, this makes her the most domestic, and I do find it a little problematic that she’s one of only two girls in the family and also the only one who constantly dotes over her child.
 It’s not a bad trait for this particular character, it’s just a common trope.
 Regardless, Allison has a nice role as one of the more mature members of the group and the only one who seems to have willingly given up her powers.
 Her abilities involve mind control and manipulation; she can tell people to do something and they’ll do it.
-Over the years, however, this power has turned on her and made a mess of things, so she opts not to use it.
+Over the years, however, this power has turned on her and made a mess of things, so she refrains from using it as much as possible.
 She’s a proper celebrity, nice dresses and red carpets and everything.
-But she’s not churlish or snooty about it; on the contrary, she’s friendly to Vanya when the other characters seem awkward around their powerless sibling, and she has a decent sense of humor.
+But she’s not churlish or snooty, like one might expect of the family movie star; on the contrary, she’s friendly to Vanya when the other characters seem awkward around their powerless sibling, and she has a decent sense of humor.
 Allison is a bit passive, but it’s implied that she has a long history with at least Vanya and Luther.
 The latter relationship is… well let’s just say it, it’s really weird, considering the show makes it out to be a romantic subplot while still continuing to call these characters siblings.
 Like, okay, be incestuous then, ya weirdos.
 The show doesn’t go in an especially critical direction with this subplot, but it could in later seasons, and that prospect speaks to the damaging effects the children’s isolated upbringing has had on them.
 Allison’s childhood has certainly affected her ability to live outside of her immediate family, and I like how she tries not to think about it.

 Okay, so I was happy about this point into watching the character introductions.
 Pleased, at least.
 And then we got to Number Four and I verbally said, “Oh no,” to myself.
 Number Four, or Klaus, is introduced feet-first wearing what appear to be thigh-length sneaker tights and an incredibly silly coat.
 He walks down a hallway in a dynamic long take (the best sort of long take), flirting with burly men on bunk beds, and picks up his sobriety chip as he checks out of rehab.
 I think it will come to no one’s surprise to learn that Klaus is the best damn character in this series, and exactly the sort of character I was looking for when I started this endeavor.
 Like, to an uncanny degree.
 And to think I was sold on Teleporting Margarita Boi.
 Klaus is worth two Teleporting Margarita Bois at least.